-Our Avastar family of wireless products include standalone Wi-Fi products, as well as multi-function SoCs, which include Wi-Fi and other communications protocols, including Bluetooth, NFC and/or FM, delivered on a single chip.
-Historically, these products have been incorporated primarily in gaming systems, digital cameras and printers.
-In today's increasingly connected and mobile lifestyle, the number and variety of products that require wireless communications have expanded significantly and include digital still cameras, gaming systems, tablets, televisions, Blu-ray players, DVRs, mass storage devices, in-car infotainment and smart appliances.
-Our products are well positioned for these devices by delivering low-power and high-performance functionality with the latest technologies, such as Wi-Fi Certified Passpoint, Wi-Fi Certified Miracast and IEEE 802.11ac.
-With the introduction of a 4x4 Wi-Fi solution for the enterprise market and a 2x2 combination solution for the consumer market, we have expanded our product offerings in fiscal 2013.
-In addition, the Avastar family of products are designed to provide a high degree of integration of power management features, RF components and memory.
+Our Avastar family of wireless products include standalone Wi-Fi products, as well as multi-function SoCs which incorporate multiple wireless communications protocols, including Wi-Fi, Bluetooth, NFC and FM, delivered on a single chip.
+Historically, these products have been incorporated primarily in gaming systems, digital cameras, printers, and wireless access points and routers.
+In today's increasingly connected and mobile lifestyle, the number and variety of products that require wireless communications have expanded significantly to include mobile phones, tablets, digital TV, set-top boxes, video dongles, in-car infotainment and smart appliances.
+Our products are well positioned for these devices by delivering low-power and high-performance functionality with the latest technologies, such as Wi-Fi Certified Passpoint, Wi-Fi Certified Miracast, IEEE 802.11ac, and Bluetooth Smart Ready.
+We have a broad wireless product portfolio that includes single stream 1x1, 2x2 MIMO and 4x4 MIMO devices, as well as Global Navigation Satellite System hybrid location products.
+In addition, the Avastar family of products are designed to provide a high degree of integration of radios, RF components, power management and memory.